 Central is distributed and installed using Docker.
 Docker makes it possible to describe exactly how Central's different components should be configured no matter where it is installed.
 Don't worry if you don't know about Docker yet!
 We have put together step-by-step instructions for our recommended solutions below.

 Using ODK Cloud (recommended)¶

 The easiest way to get a Central server is by using ODK Cloud.
 ODK Cloud provides Central servers that are fully managed and supported by ODK.
 No technical knowledge is required.

 If you want to install Central on own server but you're not sure what cloud provider to choose, we recommend DigitalOcean, which provides an excellent starting point for Docker installations like ours.
 The $5/month tier will be enough for most projects (see performance notes).

 To learn more about installing on DigitalOcean, please see here.

 If you got excited when you saw mention of Docker above, and you already have your own destination and process for managing Docker deployments, you're all set to go.
 Central is entirely defined via Docker Compose, which means the

 docker-compose command will be all you need to manage the entire system.

-We would still recommend reviewing the instructions we've provided for DigitalOcean starting from this section.
+No matter where you plan to install Central, we recommend reviewing the instructions we've provided for DigitalOcean starting from this section.
 In particular, you'll need to update your submodules after you clone the repository, and configure your

 .env file for your installation.